Do Self-Cleaning Hots Tubs Really Work?

 How to Treat and Prevent Metals and Staining

-How to treat and prevent metals and staining Metals can be introduced into the water through foreign object or equipment, such as copper piping and fittings, heat exchanger, using copper sulphate and other copper-based algaecides, or source water.
-The presence of metals in pool water may cause staining to the liner, fiberglass, or concrete as…
+How to treat and prevent metals and staining Metals and Staining in a Pool Metals can be introduced to the water through foreign object or equipment such as: Copper piping and fittings, Heat exchanger, Using Copper Sulphate and other copper-based algaecides, Source water.
+Metals in pool water may cause staining to the liner, fiberglass, or…

 Should I finance my pool purchase?